Lester the Unlikely: Critical reception

+VideoGames: The Ultimate Gaming Magazine celebrated Lester the Unlikely as a "bizarre, but fun twist to an over-used genre."
 A review from Nintendo Power scored it a 3.7 out of 5, praising the animation that they noted similar to Prince of Persia and the difficulty.
-They did, however, dislike the limited number of continues for a game that would require the player to experiment a lot in order to beat the game.
+They did, however, dislike the limited number of continues for a game that would require the player to experiment a lot in order to beat it.